MrYamiTsu/Giga-Balatro_Mod/README.md

 **Food (New consumable)**
 - Tacos : give 3$
 - Guacamole : draw 2 cards
+- Hot-Dog : Enhance 1 card in soil

 **Enhancement**
 - Soil : X1.1 Chips

+*Their is some secret enhancements*

 ## Additionnals Infos